DiyaWadhwani/FeatureFlagDashboard/README.md

 # Feature Flag Console

-A production-style feature flag management console that enables real-time control over application behavior without redeploying code.
-The system demonstrates how modern engineering teams release features safely, enforce governance boundaries, and retain auditability in production environments.
+A production-style **feature flag management console** that enables real-time control over application behavior without redeploying code.
+The system demonstrates how modern engineering teams **release features safely, enforce governance boundaries, and retain auditability** in production environments.

-**This project focuses on operational correctness and engineering maturity, not just toggling features.**
+This project focuses on **operational correctness and engineering maturity**, not just toggling features.

 ---

 ## 🚀 Overview

 Feature flags (also known as feature toggles) are a foundational pattern in large-scale systems.
-This project implements a centralized feature flag service with a web-based console, a GraphQL API, and a persistent audit log—mirroring how internal tooling is designed at high-growth and enterprise engineering organizations.
+This project implements a centralized feature flag service with a web-based console, a GraphQL API, and a persistent audit log, mirroring how internal tooling is designed at high-growth and enterprise engineering organizations.

 Beyond basic enable/disable behavior, the console models real-world constraints, including: